RenertMath/MerrickMath.github.io-Div34Math/index.md

 A timeline of previous posts may be found <a href="https://merrickmath.github.io/MerrickMath.github.io-Div34Math/Timeline2022.html"> here. </a>

 ### Important Dates
-* Factoring, Radicals, Rational Expressions/Equations Test:
+* Factoring, and Radicals Test:

 <!---
+* Rational Expressions/Equations
 * Sequences and Series Test:
 * Transformations Test:
 * Quadratics Functions and Equations Test: